Welcome to Ashendon WI website

 The vist to London on July 18th took 12 ladies on a 'Suffragette' walk led by a Blue Badge Guide and resulted in a rendering of 'Jerusalem' outside Downing Street to an embarrassed policeman who had issued them with a challenge!!
 We have also visited Blethchley Park and Aylesbury Court to see it before the 1720 courthouse closes in March 2018.

 Film nights continue on a regular basis.
 In April we showed 'My Old Lady' which was most entertaining and last month we have shown "Gypsy" the musical starring Imelda Staunton which really was a 'tour de force'.
 On July 20th we are showing 'A United Kingdom' , a true story from 1948.

-Singing 'Jerusalem Outside Downing Street during the Suffragette Walk in July
+The Ladies Singing 'Jerusalem' Outside Downing Street during the Suffragette Walk in July

 June Surprise Night

 Greetings from Ashendon WI - making flower posies for the ladies of the Village

 BFWI Walk in Westminster with a Blue Badge Guide and the Suffragettes

 Fund Raising for Denman College at Hill Farm

 An Evening at the Chilton Estate - June Surprise Meeting

 Visit to the Royal Hospital Chelsea - March 2016